Uma Sharma: Career

-After having learnt the presentation of traditional items, she has widened the repertoire of Kathak by composing new dance numbers and full length dance-dramas on a variety of themes.
-Her dance drama Stree (Woman), has been known its powerful thematic content and artistic presentation.
-As a one-woman exposition Stree Kathak gives emotive thrust in depicting the position of Woman down the centuries and her search for an independent identity.
+After studying and performing traditional Kathak repertoire, she expanded her work by creating new dance compositions and full-length dance dramas based on a range of themes.
+Her dance drama Stree (Woman) explores the representation of women’s experiences and identity across different historical periods through a solo Kathak performance format.

 Uma has performed all over the country and participated in many a national and international festivals.
 She has been on performance tours to USSR, New Zealand, Australia, USA, Canada, Middle East, Japan and China, both on invitation from organizations abroad and as a representative of the Department of Culture and the Indian Council for Cultural Relations.

-Uma Sharma runs her own School of Music and Dance in the capital and has trained a whole new generation of younger dancers.
+Uma Sharma runs her own School of Music and Dance in the capital and has trained a new generation of younger dancers.

 However, veteran dance critic and scholar Sunil Kothari of New Delhi, has criticized her dance as always being very Bollywood oriented in nature.
 He has also accused her of misusing her connections with various government officials to gain awards and publicity.
 Uma hasn't commented on such allegations.